Are you getting into the freelancing industry? Get yourself to the top by having these must-have freelancer tools in 2023.

 1. Google calendar

-Google calendar is free for anyone with a Google account.
-It is a great calendar tool that helps you keep track of your work progress, monitor deadlines, schedule meetings, and get you alerts prior to your appointment (you choose how long before and how many times you get notified).
+Google Calendar is free for anyone with a Google account.
+It is a great calendar tool that helps you keep track of your work progress, monitor deadlines, schedule meetings, and get alerts prior to your appointment (you choose how long before and how many times you get notified).